Official Site Links

 Trestman spent the 1997 season as quarterbacks coach of the Detroit Lions.
 Scott Mitchell threw for 3,484 yards that season, which at the time was second most in team history and now stands as the sixth most.

 In 1998, Trestman left the Lions to become the offensive coordinator/quarterbacks coach for the Arizona Cardinals for three seasons.
 In their first year under Trestman, the Cardinals made the playoffs for the first time since 1982 and won their first playoff game since 1947.

 Trestman was hired by Jon Gruden in 2001 to serve as a senior assistant on the Oakland Raiders' staff before being promoted by new head coach Bill Callahan to offensive coordinator/quarterbacks coach a year later, holding the position for two seasons.

 The 2002 Raiders led the NFL in total offense with 389.8 yards and 279.7 passing yards per game, finished second in scoring offense averaging 28.1 points per game and advanced to Super Bowl XXXVII, their first NFL title game appearance in 20 years.
 Quarterback Rich Gannon was named the NFL’s MVP after throwing for 4,689 yards.

 From 2005 to 2006, Trestman served as offensive coordinator of North Carolina State.

 In 2007, he worked as a consultant to New Orleans Saints head coach Sean Payton.

 Trestman has also mentored collegiate quarterbacks, including Jay Cutler, as they prepared for the NFL Combine.

 Trestman, 57, and his wife, Cindy, have two daughters, Sarahanne and Chloe.

-Chicago Bears quarterback Jay Cutler throws a 42-yard pass to wide receiver Alshon Jeffery.
+Chicago Bears quarterback Jimmy Clausen launches a 20-yard TD pass to wide receiver Alshon Jeffery.